tlseminar/tlseminar.github.io/web/content/post/tls-13.md

 <center><img src="/images/tls-13/att3.png" alt="Client Authentication Attack: Step 3" style="width:800px;"/></center><br>

 The discovery of this attack is noteworthy in that it was completely unexpected by the TLS Working Group.
 The fix, which forces the `session_hash` value to include `Finished` messages was even suggested in an official [pull request](https://github.com/tlswg/tls13-spec/pull/316), but was rejected.
 The authors make a strong case that formal verification has been an extremely valuable part of the design process of TLS 1.3.
-The speed at which the fix was incorporated into subsequent protocol revisions suggests that the TLS Working Group shares this sentiment.
+The speed with which the fix was incorporated into subsequent protocol revisions suggests that the TLS Working Group shares this sentiment.